Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ### Design Details

 The design in this tutorial starts with a base platform containing the control interface and processing system (CIPS), NoC, AI Engine, and the interfaces among them.
 The Vitis compiler linker step builds on top of the base platform by adding the AI Engine graphs and PL kernels.
 To add the various functions in a system-level design, PL kernels are added to the base platform depending on the application (that is, the PL kernels present in each design might vary).
-An ADF graph is connected to an extensible Vitis platform where the graph I/Os are connected either to the platform ports or to ports on Vitis kernels through the Vitis compiler connectivity directives.
+An ADF graph is connected to an extensible Vitis platform.
+The graph I/Os is connected to the platform ports or ports on Vitis kernels through the Vitis compiler connectivity directives.
 In the design, the components are added by the Vitis compiler `-l` step (see [make XSA](#make-xsa-using-the-vitis-tools-to-link-ai-engine-and-hls-kernels-with-the-platform)) and include the following:

 * `libadf.a`
 * Data mover kernel (`dma_hls.[hw|hw_emu].xo`)
 * Connection interfaces defined in the system configuration file

-To see a schematic view of the design with the extended platform as shown in the following figure, open the following in Vivado:
+To see a schematic view of the design with the extended platform, as shown in the following figure, open the following in Vivado:

 ```
 `build/fft2d_$(MAT_ROWS)x$(MAT_COLS)/x$(FFT_2D_INSTS)/[hw|hw_emu]/_x/link/vivado/vpl/prj/prj.xpr`